-At least 29 people died and more than 5,600 were displaced by heavy floods after a heavy rainfall that swept through the city of Mbale on July 30, 2022.
-About 400,000 people were left without clean water, and more than 2,000 hectares (5,000 acres) of crops were destroyed according to media reports.
+At least 29 people died, and more than 5,600 were displaced by heavy floods after heavy rainfall swept through the city of Mbale on July 30, 2022.
+About 400,000 people were left without clean water, and more than 2,000 hectares (5,000 acres) of crops were destroyed, according to media reports.

-However, the cause of all these floods is a result as residents have continued to settle on mountain slopes for example on Wanale Hill where they carry out agricultural activities, destabilizing these areas and making them vulnerable when the area receives heavy rains and climate change is evident.
+However, the cause of all these floods is the result as residents have continued to settle on mountain slopes, for example, on Wanale Hill, where they carry out agricultural activities, destabilizing these areas and making them vulnerable when the area receives heavy rains and climate change is evident.
 According to a Uganda Police Report from August, hundreds of farmers in the Mount Elgon region lost crops and property in the late July and August floods.

 His family had planted some food on a small part of land that was never spared by the running waters “A relative called me at night and told me that floods had come, he also recalls huge stones hitting houses, had them running for their lives and stones injuring other persons.
 “We are starving, we don’t have what to eat, our houses are damaged while our gardens have been destroyed,” he lamented.